 He became director of finance at Bradford Community Health NHS Trust in 1999 before moving to Bradford South and West Primary Care Trust (PCT) where he was director of finance and deputy chief executive.
 Bryan joined BTHFT in October 2005.
 He is a fellow of the Association of Chartered Certified Accountants.
 In addition to his former role as chief executive of BTHFT, Bryan was also a board member of Health Education England, Yorkshire and the Humber (and chair of its finance, governance and risk committee), chair of the local comprehensive research network partnership group, and director of Medipex (an intellectual property company and NHS innovation hub).

-Lay member for patient and public involvement
+Lay member for quality

 After more than 30 years’ service, David retired as a senior police officer in 2004.
 He has also worked with the Government Office for Yorkshire and Humberside on community safety initiatives and to help reduce crime and disorder, and the use of drugs and alcohol.